 Additionally, your website needs to be adaptable to change.
-Ideally, your developers will set you up with a backend like WordPress that’s easy to edit, even for non-coding savvy members of your staff.
+Ideally, your website development team will set you up with a backend like WordPress that’s easy to edit, even for non-coding savvy members of your staff.
 You don’t want to be waiting around for a developer to make minor edits like publishing blog posts or changing front-page graphics.

 Fasten Your Seatbelts

 When it comes to websites, speed is paramount.
 47% of visitors expect a website to load in less than two seconds, and 40% of them will leave if the website takes more than three seconds to load.
 It doesn’t matter how good your content is if no one’s reading it, and your visitors aren’t going to wait around at your door for your content to load.

 When Tagman studied the effects of loading speed on customer conversion rates, they found that every one-second delay in loading speed caused a 7% loss in conversions, 11% fewer views, and a 16% decrease in customer satisfaction.
 Those are customer dollars you can’t afford to lose.

 So you have a speed problem.
 What do you do about it?